Gardens are a staple of group day trips and longer breaks. But what about finding somewhere a bit different? Try these for starters.

 The walled garden at Floors Castle on the Scottish borders is a show-piece of seasonal colour and interest.
 The glasshouse dates from the 1850s and the Victorian tradition of growing plants and fruits continues today.

-A new tapestry garden has been created with a mix of meandering paths, hidden corners and other features.
-Groups receive discounted rates and coach drivers benefit from free admission, parking and refreshments.
+A tapestry garden features a mix of meandering paths, hidden corners and other features.
+Groups normally receive discounted rates and coach drivers benefit from free admission, parking and refreshments.

 Unique in its position, carved into the hillside, the Walled Garden at the National Trust’s Wallington, Northumberland, is an enchanting day out.
 From a peaceful stroll through the East woods to the Mary Pool stone feature, there’s plenty to charm visitors to the attraction.
-The Lower Terrace Border has recently been rejuvenated and is full of interest with climbers that embrace the old wall and a combination of plants that please the wildlife.
-Group rates for 15 or more are available.
+The Lower Terrace Border has been rejuvenated and is full of interest with climbers that embrace the old wall and a combination of plants that please the wildlife.

 My garden of choice is…